Mindy H. Stern, Partner

 New York State Bar Association

-- Secretary-Elect of the Real Property Law Section
+- First Vice Chair, Real Property Law Section effective June 1, 2015

 - Member, Executive Committee, Real Property Law Section

-- Co-Chair, Committee on Not-for-Profit Entities and Concerns
+- Former Co-Chair, Committee on Not-for-Profit Entities and Concerns

 - Chair, Lorraine Power Tharp Scholarship Fund Committee